 Security requirements are dynamic due to the constantly changing nature of threats.
-Our FortiGuard Labs global threat research team uses automated processes to identify emerging threats, collects threat samples, and replicates, reviews and characterizes attacks.
-Based on this research, we develop updates for virus signatures, attack definitions, scanning engines, and other security solution components to distribute to end-customers through our FortiGuard global distribution network.
-Our

-FortiGuard security subscription services are designed to allow us to quickly deliver new threat detection capabilities to end-customers worldwide as new threats evolve.
-End-customers purchase FortiGuard security subscription services in advance, typically for a one-year term, to obtain coverage and access to regular updates for application control, antivirus, intrusion prevention, Web filtering, and anti-spam functions for our FortiGate products; antivirus, Web filtering and anti-spam functions for our FortiClient software; antivirus and anti-spam functions for our FortiMail products; vulnerability management for our FortiGate, FortiAnalyzer and FortiScan products, database functions for our FortiDB appliance, web functions for our FortiWeb appliances, and advanced threat protection for our FortiSandbox products.
-We provide FortiGuard services 24 hours a day, seven days a week.
+Our FortiGuard Labs global threat research team uses automated and manual processes to identify emerging threats, collects threat samples, and replicates, reviews, characterizes and collates attack data.
+Based on this research, we develop updates for virus signatures, attack definitions, scanning engines and other security solution components to distribute to end-customers.
+Our FortiGuard security subscription services are designed to allow us to quickly deliver new threat detection capabilities to end-customers worldwide as new threats evolve.
+End-customers purchase FortiGuard security subscription services in advance, typically with terms of one to three years, to obtain access to regular updates for application control, antivirus, intrusion prevention, web filtering and anti-spam functions for our FortiGate products; antivirus, web filtering and VPN functions for our FortiClient software; antivirus and anti-spam functions for our FortiMail products; vulnerability management for our FortiGate, FortiAnalyzer and FortiMonitor products; database functions for our FortiDB appliance; web functions for our FortiWeb appliances; and advanced threat protection for our FortiSandbox on premise and cloud products.
+FortiSandbox is a key part of Fortinet's integrated and automated advanced threat protection solution and offers inspection of all protocols and functions in one appliance.
+It is designed to detect and analyze advanced attacks designed to bypass traditional security defenses.
+We provide FortiGuard security subscription services 24 hours a day, seven days a week.